Skip to main content

 What it does: You set a quantifiable goal and a "yellow brick road," a minimum pace of progress you must maintain.
 Fall off the road and Beeminder charges your credit card.
 Amounts escalate with each failure: $0, $5, $10, $30, $90, and up.

 The limitation: Works best for goals that generate trackable numbers.
 Writing (word count), fitness (steps, miles), code (GitHub commits), and time (Toggl hours) are ideal.
 "Be a better communicator" cannot be Beemindered.
+And nothing reaches out to you; if your problem is ignoring apps, Beeminder is one more app to ignore.
+If the escalating pledge is the part that wore you down, our guide to Beeminder alternatives ranks the flat-fine options.

 Best for: Engineers, data-driven personalities, anyone with a quantifiable goal.